All posts

 For many real estate agents, the words "suspicious matter report" land somewhere between "I've heard of it" and "I have no idea what I'm supposed to do."
 That's understandable.
 SMRs are one of the lesser-known AML/CTF obligations, but once you understand the framework, they're not as daunting as they sound.

-This guide explains what an SMR is, when you're required to lodge one, the key deadlines, the real estate red flags AUSTRAC has published, and — critically — the tipping-off offence you must never breach.
+This guide explains what an SMR is, when you're required to lodge one, the key deadlines, the real estate red flags AUSTRAC has published, how to submit one through AUSTRAC Online, what happens if you don't report — and the tipping-off offence you must never breach.

 What is a suspicious matter report?